 — ?endi (@20bndk05) April 9, 2021

 Fans were quick to discover that the original artwork seems to appear in The Faerie Queene by Edmund Spencer.
-As the artwork, and the book, is over 100 years old, TOP and Brandon were able to transform the art into Trash The Dragon.
+As the artwork, and the book, is over 100 years old, twenty one pilots and Brandon were able to transform the art into Trash The Dragon.

 Check out some of the original art below.
 We love what Brandon Rike has done with it, and we're already big fans of Trash The Dragon.
 Just try not to let the original drawings haunt your dreams...